google/flax/docs/howtos/optax_update_guide.rst

 |optax.scale_by_schedule()|_.
 Optax also allows to specify functions to
 inject arbitrary scalar values for other gradient updates via
 |optax.inject_hyperparams()|_.

+Read more about learning rate schedules in the :doc:`lr_schedule` guide.

 .. |optax.scale_by_schedule()| replace:: ``optax.scale_by_schedule()``
 .. _optax.scale_by_schedule(): https://optax.readthedocs.io/en/latest/api.html#optax.scale_by_schedule